Research

 Cupples, Laura M. 2019.
 “Measure Development and the Hermeneutic Task.”
 Synthese.
 Pp. 1-16

-Cupples, Laura M. Forthcoming.
+Cupples, Laura M. 2020.
 “Disability, Epistemic Harms, and the Quality Adjusted Life Year.”
 IJFAB: The International Journal of Feminist Approaches to Bioethics.